AB-xdev/blog-test/_posts/2024-11-05-optimized-building-with-vaadin.md

 <!-- Might contain traces of Eclipse bashing  --->

-Because Eclipse is clearly the most supreme and best IDE in the universe, one has to introduce dedicated support for it into your Maven plugin.
+Because Eclipse is clearly the most supreme and best IDE in the universe, one has to introduce dedicated support for it into a Maven plugin.

 If you use the command line or a more inferior IDE like IntelliJ IDEA - which has only 85% market share - you can consider removing it:
 * Exclude the ``org.codehaus.plexus:plexus-build-api`` dependency